yukoba/nd4j/getstarted.md

 An Integrated Development Environment ([IDE](http://encyclopedia.thefreedictionary.com/integrated+development+environment)) will allow you to work with our API and build your nets with a few clicks.
 We suggest using **IntelliJ**, which works with your installed version of Java and communicates with [Maven](#maven) to handle the dependencies.

 The free community edition of [IntelliJ](https://www.jetbrains.com/idea/download/) has installation instructions.
 While we prefer that, [Eclipse](http://books.sonatype.com/m2eclipse-book/reference/creating-sect-importing-projects.html) and [Netbeans](http://wiki.netbeans.org/MavenBestPractices) are two other popular IDEs.
+Here is a guide to installing the [ND4J/DL4J package on Eclipse](https://depiesml.wordpress.com/2015/08/26/dl4j-gettingstarted/).

 ## <a id="github">GitHub</a>